asablue65/iMac-5k-monitor-conversion/README.md

 off by itself.
 It turns out the driver board do not last long for some reason.
 In this 6 months, I loved the monitor but
-I felt it vould be better if it's retina display.
+I felt it could be better if it's a retina display.
 So,I started to look for how a
 5K monitor can be done from internet...

+Here is the snapshot of what I did: